smjcc/ipbarn/README.md

 * `-a` - all: runs through the entire list (does not stop on success) this also implies `-v`

+Return code is 0 for success, and 1 for failure.
+With the -a option, the return code is always 1.

 ## `ipbarn2`

 This works the same as `ipbarn` above, but does not support the `-a` command, and will only succeed when two different animals report the same IP address.